blithefeng/nougat.nvim/lua/nougat/item/README.md

 > **Note**:
 > **Common Options**

+### `init`

+**Type:** `(self: NougatItem) -> nil`

+If provided, the function is called after the item is initialized.

 ### `prepare`

 **Type:** `(self: NougatItem, ctx: nougat_ctx) -> nil`

-If provided, the function is called before each item is evaluated.
+If provided, the function is called before each time item is evaluated.
 It can be used to prepare data for the functions called later in the item evaluation cycle.

 ### `hidden`